Who We Are

 For decades, Myanmar was one of the world’s poorest and most isolated countries.
 We were drawn to work here because we saw the huge potential for how well-designed products and services could have a meaningful impact on the lives of millions of enterprising small-plot farmers.

-Over the past seven years, the pace of change in Myanmar has been dizzying.
+Over the past decade, the pace of change in Myanmar has been dizzying.
 We’ve had to be especially agile to adjust to the changes our customers are experiencing.
 Myanmar is far behind its neighbors and millions of small farmers are still neglected and poorly served.
 It’s now a key moment in the country’s long history.
 It will take years of sustained effort, wise leadership and efficient use of investments to rebuild the nation and lift millions of rural families out of poverty.

 That’s why we’re here.